 Choosing the best rear shock for your bike can be daunting.
 There are tons of different designs, and each company has unique technologies that they claim make their products better than all the rest.

-What are the best rear shocks for mountain bikes?
-There are a whole range of things to think about if you want to change your rear damper or spec the right model of shock on a new bike build.
-So where do you start and what do you need to know?
+But what are the best rear shocks for mountain bikes?
+There are a whole range of things to think about if you want to upgrade your rear damper or spec the right model of shock on a new bike build.
+Where do you start and what do you need to know?

 The best thing about the Super Deluxe though is that even with a basic ballpark sag and rebound set-up it’s a remarkably controlled and predictable damper.
-Its performance bandwidth, range of adjustment and an extensive list of sizes and mount standards also suits a very wide range of bikes and riders.
-The similarly impressive and user-friendly coil version is £520 (plus £35 spring) and there’s a remote control climb-switch equipped coil version for £560.
+Its performance bandwidth, range of adjustment, and an extensive list of sizes and mount standards also suit a very wide range of bikes and riders.
+The similarly impressive and user-friendly coil version is similarly priced.

 If we had to pick a shock that deserves more love and recognition than it gets, then it would have to be DVO’s hyper-adjustable but also user-friendly and impressively good value DVO Topaz Air.